-In July this year troops from the 13th Infantry Regiment in Udon Thani will make up a large part of the 8oo strong Thai Task Force 980 which will be undertaking a United Nations (UN) peace-keeping operation in Sudan.
-After the UN’s successful deployment of Thai soldiers in East Timor the unit will be asked to arm themselves with Thailand’s best and most potent weapon.
-The Thai smile (yim).
+In July this year troops from the 13th Infantry Regiment in Udon Thani will make up a large part of the 8oo strong Thai Task Force 980 which will be undertaking a United Nations (UN) peacekeeping operation in Sudan.
+After the UN’s successful deployment of Thai soldiers in East Timor, the unit will be asked to arm themselves with Thailand’s best and most potent weapon.
+Thai smiles (yim).

 - yim tak tai: The polite smile, used for strangers

 - yim mai ork: The forced smile

 - yim yair-yair: The smile to apologize and take the heat out of an awkward, embarrassing situation

 Here are a few smiles for you to try and work out what’s behind them.